ibismanu/PACSproject_LED/README.md

 ## Usage
 To run the code and reproduce the results, navigate the examples folder.
 Inside you can find 3 sub-folders.
 In each sub-folder you find some Jupyter notebooks, each one referred to the specific example of the folder.

-To well understand the functioning of the code, please read before the entire report.
+We underline that each notebook can be run as it is, without modifying anything.

 The notebookes are the following:
+* `main`\
+By running this notebook, you can replicate the results concerning the LED network.
+The file specifies 3 the name of the pre-trained autoencoder and recurrent neural network (RNN), and employs the LED class to process the data and reproduce the LED mechanism.\
+The user has just to run the entire notebook, or to change the name of the dataset, of the autoencoder or of the rnn to be uploaded.\
+First, the object LED is initialized through the names of the pre-trained autoencoder and rnn, and the desired length in time of the prediction.
+Then, the method run allows to run the network.
+Finally, the method compute_error returns the errors of the prediction.
 * `dataset_creation`\
 This file is designed to guide the reproduction of dataset creation.
 It provides a step-by-step explanation of the procedure for generating a new dataset.\
 You can either run the notebook as it is or customize it according to your preferences.